Club Nights in Focus 30th November

 We learnt something of their nature, courting habits, rearing patterns, play fighting, and mutually beneficial behaviour and fight for survival hostile environments.

 What set this presentation apart from others was that we were able see images of many different species not of which happily co-exist with each other.
-It was also apparent from the questions asked from the floor that this talk was very popular and that the audience appreciated Glyn’s passion for photography, his commitment to wildlife photography in particular, and knowledge of African wildlife in particular.
+It was also apparent from the questions asked from the floor that this talk was very popular and that the audience appreciated Glyn’s passion for photography, his commitment to wildlife photography, and knowledge of African wildlife in particular.